Watch how easy it is to make Ceviche!

 - Make the optional Avocado Sauce ( see notes)

-Serve ceviche in a big bowl with chips on the side, on mini tostadas or make ceviche tacos or ceviche lettuce cups.
+To Serve: Serve ceviche in a big bowl with chips on the side, or as mini tostadas (on a round chip or homemade) or make ceviche tacos or ceviche lettuce cups.

 Serve ceviche in small appetizer cups or shot glasses with a mini fork.